s4bb4t/slib/README.md

 ### `ChangeConfig` Function

 The `ChangeConfig` function allows you to customize the configuration of the library.
-It accepts the following parameters:
+You must use it to init the package It accepts the following parameters:

 - **`rps`** (uint16) - Requests per second.
 - **`duration`** (uint16) - Duration for request repetition.